Purpose: Display a list of files, stored in Microsoft SharePoint, that are related to a specific case in LegalServer.

 Requirements: Microsoft Azure, Microsoft SharePoint (cloud version only)

-Client must provide complete url links to their Demo and Live SharePoint document libraries (e.g., https://legalserver.sharepoint.com/sites/ms-demo/Shared%20Documents)
+Client must provide complete url links to their Demo and Live default SharePoint document libraries (e.g., https://legalserver.sharepoint.com/sites/ms-demo/Shared%20Documents).
+Live and Demo should have separate default libraries so that documents don't get mixed together.

 SharePoint libraries must have the Require Check Out setting in the Versioning Settings set to No for the integration to properly create files everyone can see.

-Agencies will need to share a set of Global Administrator Credentials with LegalServer for their Sharepoint instances.
+Agencies will need to share a set of Global Administrator Credentials with LegalServer for their SharePoint instances.
 Agencies should send those via the Secure Messaging Tool.
 LegalServer staff will create the API listener service in your Azure environment.
+For organizations that do not wish to share Global Administrator credentials with LegalServer, we can provide your Azure administrators with directions on creating and approving the Authentication apps.
+LegalServer will still need a standard user account to ensure things are working.

-Agencies will also need to identify the libraries to connect with their Live and Demo sites.
-These can be in the same Sharepoint site or separate sites depending on the Agencies preference.
+Agencies will also need to identify the default libraries to connect with their Live and Demo sites.
+These can be in the same SharePoint site or separate sites depending on the Agencies preference.
+The libraries should not be the same for both the Live and Demo sites.
+At least one library needs to be identified as the default.

 EPONA 1 Library per Case Setup